Our quartz was created by nature more consistently pure than anywhere else in the world

 The area is home to unique granitic pegmatite rocks relatively devoid of contaminants because of the geological conditions under which they were formed.

 When ancient North America and Africa collided to create the supercontinent of Pangea, the Appalachian Mountains rose at the heart of this giant landmass.
 The result of those tectonic forces caused oceanic crust to sink underneath North America.
 This subduction brought oceanic sediments and basalts into higher temperature and pressure zones as they approached the mantle.
-Ocean sediments melted as a result and created the magma that would slowly cool to form the Spruce Pine pegmatites almost free from grain-bound inclusions.
+Ocean sediments melted as a result and created the magma that would slowly cool to form the Spruce Pine pegmatites almost free from inclusions.